ssarangi17/firebase-1/exercise3/README.md

 1. Set the gmail.email and gmail.password Google Cloud environment variables to match the email and password of the Gmail account used to send emails.

    *firebase functions:config:set gmail.email="myusername@gmail.com" gmail.password="secretpassword"*

-1. Copy the package.json and index.js files to <your-firebase-root>/functions folder.

 1. Deploy your firebase application: